 Getting sick or injured in a new country can be confusing and scary, and sometimes it’s hard to know where to go or what to do.
-We’ve put together a guide to the Australian healthcare system, so you’ll know how to get help should you or your family need it while you’re here.
+We’ve put together a guide to the Australian healthcare system, to help you know how to get help should you or your family need it while you’re here.

 What kind of healthcare is available in Australia?